Tibet's resistance: Q&A

 - Tibetan nomads are being expelled from their lands

 - Tibetans have no political or legal recourse and protest is their only means of gaining global attention for their plight

 In 2008, protests swept across Tibet, but were brutally cut down by China.
 Protests have continued since, but, facing arrest and torture, Tibetans sought new ways to protest.

 In February 2009 Tabe, a monk from Kirti Monastery, set himself on fire - an uncommon form of protest in Tibet at the time.

-Two-thirds of those who have self-immolated have been under the age of 25.
+Almost half of those who have self-immolated have been 25 or under.